-- A candidate who cannot write legibly because she has been assessed with dyslexia asks to use a word processor in her examinations.
+- A candidate who cannot write legibly because she has significant learning difficulties asks to use a word processor in her examinations.
 It is her normal means of producing written work within the centre because her teachers cannot read her writing.
 She is very proficient in using a word processor.
-The SENDCO allows her to use a word processor in her examinations following teacher evidence. - A candidate does not have a learning difficulty but is a 'messy' writer.
+The SENCo allows her to use a word processor in her examinations. - A candidate does not have a learning difficulty but is a 'messy' writer.
 His handwriting is hard to decipher.
 He requests the use of a word processor.
-This is granted by the SENDCO because it reflects his normal way of working within the centre and is appropriate to his needs. (see point above about use being based on well-established SEND need over time) - A candidate wishes to use a word processor since this is her normal way of working within the centre and is evidenced in accordance with requirements.
+This is granted by the SENCo because it reflects his normal way of working within the centre. - A candidate wishes to use a word processor since this is her normal way of working within the centre.
 However, the candidate additionally wishes to use the spelling and grammar check facility.
-Given that she does not meet the criteria for a scribe, the candidate cannot use the spelling and grammar check facility.
-The SENDCO allows her to use a word processor in line with the regulations as set out in the JCQ 'ICE' booklet. - A candidate taking an ICT paper wishes to use a word processor with the spelling and grammar check facility enabled.
-However, the paper is testing his ability to proof-read a document.
-The SENDCO refuses the use of the spelling and grammar check facility.
-He uses the word processor with the spelling and grammar check disabled (switched off). - A blind candidate asks to use a word processor in his examinations.
+Given that she does not meet the published criteria for a scribe, the candidate cannot use the spelling and grammar check facility.
+The SENCo allows her to use a word processor in line with the regulations as set out in the JCQ 'ICE' document. - A candidate who has significant learning difficulties has quite legible writing.
+However, he makes many omissions and cannot order his ideas correctly.
+His written scripts are legible but covered in crossings-out and omission marks.
+He requests a word processor and this is granted by the SENCo.
+The use of a word processor allows him to correct text, sequence his answers and reflects his normal way of working within the centre. - A blind candidate asks to use a word processor in his examinations.
 He also requests the use of a screen reader to allow him to 'read' back and check the answers he has typed.
 These arrangements are permitted when using a word processor in his examinations.
-However, if the candidate also wants to use predictive text and/or the spelling and grammar check facility the centre must apply for the use of a scribe.
+However, if the candidate also wants to use predictive text and/or the spelling and grammar check facility he must meet the published criteria for a scribe, with an approved application in place.